A Survey on Deep Learning Event Extraction: Approaches and Applications: Preliminary

 Event extraction involves many frontier disciplines, such as machine learning, pattern matching, and NLP.
 At the same time, event extraction in various fields can help relevant personnel quickly extract relevant content from massive information, improve work timeliness, and provide technical support for quantitative analysis.
 Therefore, event extraction has a broad application prospect in various fields.
 Typically, Automatic Content Extraction (ACE) describes an event extraction task holding the following terminologies:

 \begin{itemize} \item {\verb|Entity|}: The entity is an object or group of objects in a semantic category.
-Entity mainly includes people, organizations, places, times, things, etc. \item {\verb|Event mentions|}: The phrase or sentences that describe the event contains a trigger and corresponding arguments. \item {\verb|Event type|}: The event type describes the nature of the event and refers to the category to which the event corresponds, usually represented by the type of the event trigger. \item{\verb|Event trigger|}: Event trigger refers to the core unit in event extraction, a verb or a noun.
-Trigger identification is a key step in pipeline-based event extraction. \item{\verb|Event argument|}: Event argument is the main attribute of events.
-It includes entities, nonentity participants, and time, and so on. \item{\verb|Argument role|}: An argument role is a role played by an argument in an event, that is, the relationship representation between the event arguments and the event triggers. \end{itemize}
+Entity mainly includes people, organizations, places, times, things, etc. In Fig. \ref{figure2}, the words``Baghdad",``cameraman",``American tank", and ``Palestine Hotel" are \textit{Entity}. \item {\verb|Event mentions|}: The phrases or sentences that describe the event contains a trigger and corresponding arguments. \item {\verb|Event type|}: The event type describes the nature of the event and refers to the category to which the event corresponds, usually represented by the type of the event trigger.
+For sentence in Fig. \ref{figure2}, it contains \textit{Die} and \textit{Attack} event types. \item{\verb|Event trigger|}: Event trigger refers to the core unit in event extraction, a verb or a noun.
+Trigger identification is a key step in pipeline-based event extraction.
+For event \textit{Die} in Fig. \ref{figure2}, the event trigger is ``died". \item{\verb|Event argument|}: Event argument is the main attribute of events.
+It includes entities, nonentity participants, and time, and so on.
+For event \textit{Die} in Fig. \ref{figure2}, the event arguments are ``Baghdad", ``cameraman", and ``American tank". \item{\verb|Argument role|}: An argument role is a role played by an argument in an event, that is, the relationship representation between the event arguments and the event triggers.
+For argument ``Baghdad" of \textit{Die} event in Fig. \ref{figure2}, the argument role is \textit{Place}. \end{itemize}